re-data/re-data/README.md

 * number of missing values in columns over time
 * min/max/avg of values and lenghts of strings in colums
 * other user defined metrics

-*If you have DevOps experience, you can think of Redata as: prometheus, telegraf for data teams*

 ## UI with alerts & tables
 Redata UI enables you to view all your tables, their health and alerts of unexpected situations.